-The Counselor Education program offers studies in the areas of School Counseling and Clinical Mental Health.
+Henderson State University's Counselor Education program offers two degree tracks: School Counseling and Clinical Mental Health Counseling.
+Both tracks lead toward professional licensure.
+Our programs provide students with the knowledge, counseling experience and clinical skills to work in a variety of settings, from the local community, schools, prisons and nursing homes to other public and private facilities.
 The program selects highly qualified and motivated individuals and prepares them to become effective professionals in counseling and related fields.

 Through academic and clinical coursework, students learn to apply theory, acquire a repertoire of helping skills, evaluate and improve personal and professional attributes, develop active listening skills, and cultivate the empathy necessary to work with diverse populations in a counseling relationship.